Sedgefield: Horse racing

 There are a number of sporting venues and organisations in Sedgefield, the most famous of which is probably Sedgefield Racecourse, a regional thoroughbred horse-racing venue.
 There have been horse races since as early as 1732, and in 1846 officially recognised meetings began.

 Cricket

 Sedgefield Cricket Club is situated on the outskirts of the town on Station Road.
 The ground was donated to the people of Sedgefield around the turn of the nineteenth century and is home to a number of senior and junior teams.

 Rugby

 Reformed in 2007, Sedgefield District RUFC are a small club, based at the cricket club, and with their own pitch on grounds overlooking Hardwick East.
 It is associated with Durham County Rugby Football Union, it was awarded the Whistler Trophy by the Durham County referee society for the most welcoming club for officials and opponents alike.

 The first XV currently play in Durham/Northumberland 2 following several successful seasons in Durham/Northumberland Division 3.
-Notable achievements for the club are winning promotion to DN2 in the 2016/17 season and won the county plate in the 2017/18 Season.
-The team has had some notable successes and a tough reputation for taking scalps from many larger, more ‘established’ clubs in the area, Gosforth, Darlington and Redcar to name a few.

-The club's second XV “Sedgefield Saxons” play in the Tees Valley Friendly League, this team has an inclusive, and hard working reputation, with the aim of continuing to develop both playing, and the values of Rugby Union in the area.
-Reflecting this aim the club fielded a third XV, quaintly known as the "T'urds", together with a Veteran team, Sedgefield Spartans in the 2019/20 season.